-Created by FEMA, the Integrated Public Alert and Warning System (IPAWS) leverages national emergency communication channels such as emergency alert systems (EAS), wireless emergency alerts, NOAA weather radios, and public TVS, and signage to provide area-specific alerts in times of emergency.
-It enables you to reach as many people as possible, including those who have not previously opted in to emergency notifications, including visitors and nearby travelers.
+Created by FEMA, the Integrated Public Alert and Warning System (IPAWS) leverages national emergency communication channels such as emergency alert systems (EAS), wireless emergency alerts, NOAA weather radios, public TVS, and signage to provide area-specific alerts in times of emergency.
+It enables you to reach as many people as possible, including those who have not previously opted into emergency notifications, including visitors and nearby travelers.

 By communicating preparedness and safety information to citizens regularly, the number of annual flood-related casualties can be reduced.
 Click below for more information on how an emergency mass notification system with IPAWS can help you reach as many residents as possible with emergency news and safety instructions.